wharfkit/website/src/lib/docs/ContractKit/AllMethod.md

 ## Usage

-The `all` method can be used to fetch all rows of a table.
+The `all` method is available on the [Table](/docs/contract-kit/table) class.
+It can be used to fetch all rows of a table.
 Here is a basic example:

 ```typescript
 const rows = await contract.table('table_name').all();